Contentful Personalization & Analytics

 • Decide whether pre-consent SDK initialization, localStorage, cookies, or profile IDs are allowed.

-• Configure allowedEventTypes to match the approved pre-consent event set.
+• Configure allowedEventTypes to match the approved pre-consent event set; use an empty list for strict opt-in.

 • Seed defaults.consent: true only when application policy permits accepted SDK startup, such as a default-on policy or an existing accepted consent record.